mnentwig/makeheaderspp/README.md

 MHPP("protected virtual")
 int myClass::myVirtualMethod(int myArg){}
 ```
 respectively.
-Note, pure virtual and deleted method are edited conventionally in the header, as by definition they don't have one :-)
+Note, there is no autogeneration for pure virtual or deleted methods as they don't have a definition.

 A conventional header file is set up, and a section is marked for autogeneration as follows:
 ```